Touch Isolation: How Homophobia Has Robbed All Men of Touch

 In America in particular, if a young man attempts gentle platonic contact with another young man, he faces a very real risk of homophobic backlash either by that person or by those who witness the contact.
 This is, in part, because we frame all contact by men as being intentionally sexual until proven otherwise.
 Couple this with the homophobia that runs rampant in our culture, and you get a recipe for increased touch isolation that damages the lives of the vast majority of men.

-And if you think men have always been hands-off with each other, have a look at an amazing collection of historic photos compiled by Brett and Kate McKay for an article they titled: Bosom Buddies: A Photo History of Male Affection.
+While in some urban areas, and among some communities, this homophobic prohibition against male affection is less pronounced, but it remains a problem.
+But it wasn’t always this way.
+If you think men have always been hands-off with each other, have a look at an amazing collection of historic photos compiled by Brett and Kate McKay for an article they titled: Bosom Buddies: A Photo History of Male Affection.
 It’s a remarkable look at male camaraderie as expressed though physical touch in photos dating back to the earliest days of photography.

 The McKays note in their article the following observation: